 Without underfloor insulation, the cold air beneath your sub-floor permeates the timber making your home cold and uncomfortable.
 A timber floor is just 19mm thick, this combined with possible air leakage, create a heat sink beneath your home, drawing the heat out from below.

 Insulation is measured in terms of ‘R’ value, which represents “Resistance to Heat”, the higher the ‘R’ value, the better the insulation.
 An un-insulated floor rates only R0.7.
 While carpet and underlay will make your feel more comfortable underfoot it only contributes slightly to the R rating (approximately R0.3), giving a total of just R1.0, which is insufficient rating for a comfortable home.

 Underfloor insulation will increase your floor’s R rating, and make a huge improvement to your comfort.
 For example, the addition of our premium R 2.5 underfloor insulation will take the overall Rating of your floor up to a massive R 3.2 or R3.5 with carpet, earning a higher Energy Star Rating for your home and much more comfort for your household.

-Our team require a minimum of 40cm clearance to achieve complete coverage of you underfloor area.
+You will need around 40cm clearance to feel comfortable under your floor and achieve complete coverage of your underfloor area.

 Over the years we’ve come across a variety of ineffective alternatives as shown below.